 Alzarri also benefited from the guidance of Pernell “Roxie” Joseph during his time playing with the All Saints Cricket Team in the Antigua Barbuda Cricket Association (ABCA) Competitions and the Cool & Smooth T20 Explosion Competitions.

-Shortly after his eighteenth (18th) birthday in November 2014 Alzarri made his regional debut for the Leewards versus the Windwards in Grenada (4-day competition).
-He was selected for the West Indies U-19 in January 2015 that was preparing for the ICC Tournament later in the year and played in the Regional Tournament with the Windies U-19 as part of the preparations.
-He was one of the opening spell bowlers for the ICC Under-19 Tournament 2015-16 and Windies leading wicket taker, thirteen (13) wickets in six (6) matches.
+Shortly after his eighteenth (18th) birthday in November 2014, Alzarri made his regional debut for the Leewards versus the Windwards in Grenada (4-day competition).
+He was selected for the West Indies U-19 in January 2015 preparing for the ICC Tournament later in the year and played in the Regional Tournament with the Windies U-19 as part of the preparations.
+He was one of the opening spell bowlers for the ICC Under-19 Tournament 2015-16 and Windies leading wicket-taker, thirteen (13) wickets in six (6) matches.
 His best performance was 4/30 against Zimbabwe earning him man of the match.
 He took 3/39 in the finals versus India.

 In 2016 Joseph was selected for the Windies Test squad for the series against India.
 He made his Test debut in August 2016 in the third match of the series.
 His Windies One Day International (ODI) debut was against Pakistan in October 2016.
 He made his T20I debut on July 29, 2022, against India.
 In October 2018, Cricket West Indies (CWI) awarded him a contract across all formats of cricket for the 2018–19 season which is still in force.